KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-actions/index.md

 ---
 ## Actions

-A [Kirigami.Action](docs:kirigami2;Action) encapsulates a user interface action.
+A [Kirigami.Action](docs:kirigami2;Action) consists of a clickable action whose appearance depends on where it is added.
+Typically it is a button with an icon and text.

 We can use these to provide our applications with easy-to-reach actions that are essential to their functionality.

 {{< alert title="Note" color="info" >}}

-Kirigami actions inherit from [QtQuick Controls Action](docs:qtquickcontrols;QtQuick.Controls.Action) and can be assigned shortcuts.
+Kirigami Actions inherit from [QtQuick.Controls.Action](docs:qtquickcontrols;QtQuick.Controls.Action) and can be assigned shortcuts.

 {{< /alert >}}